oneapi-src/oneDPL/documentation/library_guide/parallel_api/execution_policies.rst

    #.
 Compile the code with options that enable OpenMP parallelism and/or vectorization pragmas.
    #.
 Link with the |onetbb_long| or |tbb_long| dynamic library for TBB-based parallelism.

 #.
-Use the |dpcpp_short| Execution Policies:
+Use the SYCL Execution Policies:

    #.
-Compile the code with options that enable support for SYCL* 2020.
+Compile the code with options that enable support for SYCL 2020.

 Use the C++ Standard Execution Policies
 =======================================